 |18th Century Pirates||Thought black cats walking towards a person were bad luck, but good luck if they were walking away from you|

 Black Maine Coon Adoptions In America

-Superstition does play a part in the black Maine Coons adoption rates though, since certain shelters deliberately limit the number of black Maine Coons put up for adoption during the halloween season.
-This is because the shelters fears the black cats will be tortured, or abandoned after the halloween season has ended (source)
+Superstition does play a part in the black Maine Coons adoption rates though since certain shelters deliberately limit the number of black Maine Coons put up for adoption during the Halloween season.
+This is because the shelters fear the black cats will be tortured or abandoned after the Halloween season has ended (source 1).

 Caring For A Black Maine Coon

 If you own a black Maine Coon, pay particular attention to your Coons skin and fur during the hotter summer months, because they are prone to sunburn.
 Make sure they always have access to fresh water, and shade, to prevent them from becoming overheated.

 Warning signs that your black Maine Coon is suffering from sunburn:

 - Fur starts to develop a rusty coloring

 The sun isn’t always responsible for causing black Maine Coon fur to change in color though.

 Instead, the cat may be suffering from enzyme tyrosine deficiency which your cat needs to produce eumelanin, a color pigment that keeps the cat’s fur black.
 If you suspect this condition, please speak to your veterinary professional, who will test your black Maine Coon, and potentially give them a supplement of tyrosine.